Why did you choose the broad spectrum of Speculative Fiction as your preferred genre?

 Your stories contain very minimal violence, zero sex scenes, and no profanity.
 That is rare for books in today's world.
 Why have you chosen to break from the norm?

 I'm a strong proponent of less is more.
-I believe the substance of a story and the quality of the storytelling should stand on their own without the need to be salacious or to shock the reader by your glorification of depravity.
+I believe the substance of a story and the quality of the storytelling should stand on their own without the need to be salacious or to shock the reader with the glorification of depravity.
 There once was a time in books, television, and movies where, if a touchy scene was necessary for the story, it would be implied without the need to go into explicit detail.
 I miss those days.

 What's the greatest piece of writing advice you've ever received?

 Write now, edit later.
-If you refuse to move on from the first page until it's perfect, a month from now you may have a well polished page, but that's all you have.
+If you refuse to move on from the first page until it's perfect, a month from now you may have a well polished page, but that's all you'll have.
 Instead, get it all out now, then go back and edit.
 My first drafts are always hot, steaming piles of garbage, but the real magic happens during editing.

 What's your least favorite part of the writing process?